Independent Watchmaking – In Conversation with Steffen Cornehl, Founder Of Cornehl Watches

 HOW DOES YOUR WORK OF REPAIRING OLD CLOCKS AND WATCHES INFLUENCE THE DESIGN OF YOUR NEW WATCHES?

 It is the ultimate source of information and inspiration for my new watches.
 I am always amazed when I see an old pocket watch from the likes of Lange & Söhne or Breguet and conclude: Wow, what a beautiful watch!
 Even after 100, 150 or even 200 years, the design is still considered beautiful.
 The masters at that time were able to create and design their watches according to some universal laws of aesthetics (I’m paraphrasing from George Daniels).
 I want to create my watches according to these laws as well.
-It is a quest to figure out what makes a watch compelling, admirable and adorable even after 150 years.
+It is a quest to figure out what makes a watch compelling, admirable and beautiful even after 150 years.

 Right now, my watches are based on a pocket watch movement from the 1970s: the Unitas 6498.
 This movement is very reliable, and its design is very robust.
 On average, I spend around 35-40 hours on each movement, including making the hands.
 For the regulator, it usually takes a bit longer.